Alexander Smukler

-Alexander Smukler (born 1960) is the chairman of the board of Agroterminal LTD and the chairman of the board of Century 21: Russia, Kazakhstan, and Ukraine.
+Alexander Smukler (born 1960) is a Soviet-born American businessman, who is the chairman of the board of Agroterminal LTD and the chairman of the board of Century 21: Russia, Kazakhstan, and Ukraine.
 He is a former managing partner of Ariel Investment Group, which develops commercial enterprises and civil engineering projects in Russia.

 Smukler is a former refusenik who advocated for the rights of Jews in the former Soviet Union.
 He left the Soviet Union in 1991 and moved to the United States, where he became a prominent member of the American Jewish community and continued his activism on behalf of Jews from the former Soviet Union.

 Smukler was elected president of National Coalition Supporting Eurasian Jewry in 2008.

 Early life

 The Smukler family's ancestry can be traced back for many generations in Russia.
 The family history is the subject of a book called The Tsar’s Drummer: A Story of Courage and Resilience, published in 2019.
 Smukler's mother was a doctor who worked in a space-related research program.

 Smukler began studying Hebrew in the late 1970s.
 He completed undergraduate and graduate degrees from the Moscow University of Technology in civil construction.